Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/schedules/weekly-technical-questions.md

 ### Week One: August 31, 2020 to September 4, 2020

-- How do I install the industry-standard [Programming Tools](../tools/programming-tools.md) that will help me to rigorously exploring discrete structures with the Python programming language?
+- How do I install and use the industry-standard [Programming Tools](../tools/programming-tools.md) that will help me to design, implement, test, and maintain mobile-ready web sites?

 ## Calendar Overview